Kuria-byte/Monster-Game/README.md

 * [How to play](#how-to-play)

-## About the project

-This is the first project of the course "Vue JS 2 - The Complete Guide".
+## What I learnt📐

-The goal is to create a game with basic Vue JS features to manipulate the DOM.
+- The goal is to create a game with basic Vue JS features to manipulate the DOM.

 ## Game Logic